 One of the significant perks of an infant seat is that they are lightweight and removable, so you can easily pop them out of the car to carry your baby.

 You can take the car seat out and safely carry your baby into a store or the house.
 The car seat then clicks back into the car when you are ready to go.

 The base of these car seats will remain secured into the car.
 This is an excellent option when you need to have bases in multiple cars.
 You and your spouse, for example, can each have a base in your vehicle.
 Then you only need one car seat to carry between the two.

 You’ll want to keep your baby rear-facing until they are at least two years old.
 Beyond that, they can continue to stay rear-facing until they reach the maximum weight and height for your particular car seat.

-When your baby outgrows the infant car seat a convertible car seat is a great option.
+When your baby outgrows the infant car seat, a convertible car seat from somewhere like https://nunababy.com/au/ is a great option.
 These can turn forward once your toddler or young child reaches the minimum height and weight requirements.

 It’s recommended a child stays rear-facing in a five-point harness system until closer to four years old if possible.

 If you’d like to purchase one car seat for your child that they can use for a few years, a convertible car seat is an excellent option.
 These seats can accommodate both rear-facing newborns and toddlers.

 An all-in-one convertible seat will also have a booster component.
 These have three seats in one, including a rear-facing infant seat, a forward-facing toddler and child seat, and a booster for older children.